A Prescription for Portfolio Health, Even During Volatility

 Your financial health depends on a carefully constructed plan that aligns with your age, risk tolerance and goals for the future.
 Periodic portfolio reviews ensure your plan stays on track.

+Checking your portfolio doesn’t always mean making changes.
 Unlike medical symptoms, portfolio fluctuations may be best treated with a "wait and see" attitude.
 The temptation to adjust your portfolio during market volatility may result in rash decisions.
 Why?
 Focusing on recent ups and downs might cause you to buy high and sell low—the opposite of successful investing.

-Even if you're feeling lucky, making money and avoiding losses is more than just guessing at the market's direction.
+Making money and avoiding losses is more than just guessing at the market's direction.
 To keep your financial plan on course, experts advise a more disciplined approach: Review your portfolio on an annual or semiannual time frame, or whenever you experience major life events.

 Gather your quarterly account statements or log into your accounts online.
 You'll want to familiarize yourself with all your holdings and their performance over the last six to 12 months (or since your last review).